regmi/femhub/doc/src/femhub_lab.rst

 existing worksheets to fit your own needs.
 We are working on expanding the possibilities.

+To write your own code in Python and evaluate, click the **"New Worksheet"** button in the online lab "Browser".

 FEMhub Online Lab on Your Local Machine
 ---------------------------------------

 First download and Install FEMhub following the instructions elsewhere on the documentation.
 Then go to the femhub top directory, and just execute **./femhub** from the command line, and after that type **lab()**.
 ::
     $ ./femhub